How to Make Butterfly Cake

 Mona Lisa® also has beautiful decorative chocolate products that are made from PREMIUM chocolate and totally edible.

 There are various designs of chocolate cups like tuxedos, eggs, hearts and flowers that can be filled with frosting, mousse or even candy balls.
 They even have chocolate curls, sprinkles, rolls in beautiful patterns and colors.
 Can you imagine all the possible ways you can use them?!
 My goodness… I have SO MANY ideas.

 All the chocolate decorations come in very secure packaging.
 Nothing broke for me.
 The quality of chocolate as well as the flavor was excellent.

-I used these gorgeous chocolate flowers to decorate my cake base/cake stand around the butterfly cake.
-It was so much FUN!
+I used these gorgeous chocolate flowers to decorate my cake base/cake stand.
+It was so much fun!